YEWPO/y-cca/README.md

 We created scripts for QEMU and LKVM to launch Realm Guest, you can use it to launch guest.

-Launching Realm Guest by QEMU:
+Launching Realm Guest by QEMU (❗ Do not support Planes Feature currently):

 ```shell
 /mnt/scripts/qemu_realm.sh